-No matter where you are on Earth, here’s how to find Mercury.
+No matter where you are on Earth, here’s the best way to look for Mercury.
 Make sure to have an unobstructed horizon in the direction of sunset, and, if possible, perch yourself on top of a hill or balcony.
-Search first for the blazing planet Venus, the 3rd-brightest celestial body to light up the sky, after the sun and moon.
-People with good vision might spot Venus almost immediately after sunset, but us mere mortals may have to wait some 30 to 45 minutes after sundown to see the sky’s brightest planet.
-Then, as dusk deepens into darkness, look for Mercury to pop out beneath Venus and close to the sunset point on the horizon.
-You might see Mercury with the eye alone an hour or so after sunset.
+Search first for the blazing planet Venus, third-brightest celestial body to light up the sky, after the sun and moon.
+People with excellent vision might spot Venus almost immediately after sunset, but many of us will have to wait some 30 to 45 minutes after sundown to see the sky’s brightest planet.
+Then, as dusk deepens into darkness, look for Mercury to pop out below Venus in the western sky.
+Mercury will be close to the sunset point on the horizon.
+You might see Mercury with the eye alone within an hour after sunset.
 With binoculars, you can spot Mercury (and Venus) even earlier.

+Don’t delay, however.
 At mid-northern latitudes, Mercury will follow the sun below the western horizon about 1 1/3 hours after sundown.
-At Earth’s equator (0 degrees latitude), Mercury sets about one hour after the sun; and at temperate latitudes in the Southern Hemisphere, Mercury only stays out for about 45 minutes after sunset.
+At Earth’s equator (0 degrees latitude), Mercury will set about one hour after the sun; and at temperate latitudes in the Southern Hemisphere, Mercury will stay above the horizon for only about 45 minutes after sunset.

 Click here for a sky almanac, giving you Mercury’s setting time in your sky.

 Mercury is often said to be elusive.
 Some people say they’ve never seen it.
 But that’s not because Mercury is faint.
 In fact, Mercury is super bright right now, shining some six times more brilliantly than a 1st-magnitude star.
 Mercury isn’t nearly as bright as Venus, however.

 Even though it’s bright, Mercury isn’t necessarily easy to see.
 That’s because Mercury only appears in the sky after sunset or before sunrise, when its luster is tarnished by the glow of twilight.
 Mercury, the innermost planet, orbits the sun inside Earth’s orbit and is often lost in the glare of the sun.
 But, at opportune times – like now, for the Northern Hemisphere – you can see Mercury fairly easily, if you go outside and look west after sunset.